A Relationship Beckons: Bad News Delivered (#13) Tuesday

 As he left the parking lot of the restaurant, Jake had decided that he wouldn’t ignore his idiot boss, Stephan Willings, any longer.
 Even though that’s exactly what he wanted to do.
 Willings would not let the matter of closing the drive thru drop.
 Jake knew what was going to happen.
 Willings was going to write him up.
 He’d decided he would take his proverbial medicine and get on with things.
 By signing the write-up Jake knew that Willings would stop riding his ass–at least–for the moment.
 But Jake was not about to take the reprimand lying down.
 His next step would be to file a complaint with the Virginia Board of Pharmacy.
 As the Pharmacist-in-charge, Jake was supposed to be in complete control of the practice of pharmacy at his location.
 Willings–and by extension Alliance Pharmacy telling him he couldn’t close the drive thru–were usurping his authority.
 The Board of Pharmacy would be very interested in this development.
 The ever-constant rolling wheels of corporate pharmacy with their labor shortages and payroll cuts and increasing workload demands were at odds with the safe practice of pharmacy.
 But they weren’t about to let patient’s well fare stand in the way of the bottom line.
 Pharmacists and their technicians were caught between a demanding public and their even more demanding corporate task masters.
 It was a problem that had been growing out of control like an untreated infection.
 Since the start of the pandemic, the crisis had swelled to ridiculous proportions and had failed to subside.
 The retail pharmacy industry was in deep, deep trouble.

-Their efforts to trim and cut in order to cut expenses and save profits were not working.
+Their efforts to trim and cut in order to cut expenses and increase profits were not working.
 Alliance had been hemorrhaging cash for the last five years.
 They were ripe to be swallowed whole by one of the pharmacy behemoths like Walgreens or CVS.
 But the higher ups kept pushing the same old mantra.
 More shots.
 More prescriptions.
-And less hours with which to get them all done.
+And less labor hours with which to get all of it all done.

 Their encounter had been awkward, polite and–intriguing.
 He had mentioned the possibility of a lunch meeting at Schooners in the future just before taking her to the second restaurant.
-It was something one usually said to mollify a person who was upset.
+It was something one usually said to mollify a person who was upset and not knowing what else to say.
 A reflexive response.
 Perhaps, not one’s true intent.
 During breakfast, Caroline had asked him if he’d allow her and Peter to become his patients.
 It was a compliment.
 And Jake had to admit, he was intrigued at the thought of seeing her again even if it was professionally.
 The man in him was curious about this woman.
 The objective part of him warned to keep this potential entanglement at arms length.
 She had also picked up on his offhanded offer for a second meeting.
 The internal conflict inside him had only allowed him to manage a lukewarm response.
 She had also deftly managed to bring up the subject of Jake’s wife.
 Jake had not corrected nor informed her about the true circumstances.
 But she had not seemed deterred by the possibility.
-Caroline Clivio But his interest had been piqued–
+Caroline Clivio was a strong undeterred female.
+Despite the obvious unknowns and his skittish desire…his interest had been piqued–

 Downs’s oval face was set in perfect cocoa skin with large round piercing eyes beneath a tight-curled blonde hairstyle.
 Her no-nonsense comportment was amplified by her sharply-attired female physique.
 A stark white pants suit over a lavender blouse with the aforementioned black three-inch pumps.
 Both wrists sported what appeared to be a dozen metallic bracelets.
 When she moved her expertly-manicured hands as she spoke, they rattled like the dreaded jangle of a prison guard’s key chain.